markqvist/Reticulum/docs/source/gettingstartedfast.rst

 configuration includes a number of examples, ranging from using TCP over the internet, to LoRa and Packet Radio interfaces.

-Possibly, the examples in the config file are enough to gen you started.
-If you want more information, you can read the :ref:`Interfaces<interfaces-main>` chapter of this manual.
+Possibly, the examples in the config file are enough to get you started.
+If you want more information, you can read the :ref:`Building Networks<networks-main>` and :ref:`Interfaces<interfaces-main>` chapters of this manual.

 Develop a Program with Reticulum